ben-bowman/public/README.md

 # Ben Bowman - Data Analytics Product Leader

 Welcome to my GitHub repository showcasing examples of my work and professional journey.
 Here, you will find a collection of projects, code, and contributions that highlight my expertise in data analytics, engineering, and product management.
-Projects include a [DBT Example](https://github.com/ben-bowman/public/tree/master/dbt_northwind) and a containerized Streamlit [a/b testing app](https://github.com/ben-bowman/public/tree/master/a_b_testing_dashboard).
+Projects include a [DBT Example](https://github.com/ben-bowman/public/tree/master/dbt_northwind) and a containerized Streamlit [a/b testing app](https://github.com/ben-bowman/public/tree/master/a_b_testing_dashboard) as well as a [U.S. Economic Dashboard](https://bens-econ-dash.streamlit.app/) that visualizes key economic trends.
 Feedback is always welcome.

 ## Professional Summary